 Whilst chain fast-food brands often use the same suppliers no matter where they’re based around the UK, independents and smaller mini-chains are usually much more interested in sourcing their meat, fish and veggies from local suppliers.
 With many local restaurants pivoting to offer home deliveries in the face of the Coronavirus lockdown, the options at the moment are practically endless.
 Find My Dine currently have a good list, and I’m hoping this will be regularly updated as more businesses join in.
 Food Cardiff are also compiling a handy Twitter thread.

 Finally, there are also many local restaurants offering gift vouchers for sale, which can be redeemed when this whole shit storm blows over.
 Until then, I hope that this has been a helpful guide and that everyone is holding up ok.
 Stay safe x

 A note for any small Welsh producers reading this post:

 DiscoverDelicious.Wales is an online marketing platform and marketplace for independent Welsh food & drink.
-In light of the COVID-19 outbreak, they are keen to hear from brands and small businesses not already listed on the site, who may be struggling during the lockdown.
-They are waiving all commission charges for all producers on the site – meaning they can benefit from Discover Delicious’ marketing efforts completely free of charge.
+In light of the COVID-19 outbreak, they are keen to hear from brands and small businesses not already listed on the site, who may be struggling to reach their customers during the lockdown.
 The site receives an average of 10,000 visits every month and listed producers benefit from heavyweight digital advertising, as well as access to a community of over 15,000 social followers & newsletter subscribers, and an average monthly social reach of over 100,000.
 To speak to Discover Delicious about getting a product listed on the website, please contact: firstname.lastname@example.org.